Qusay Hussein: Biography

 Qusay was born in Baghdad in 1966 to Ba'athist revolutionary Saddam Hussein, who was in prison at the time, and his wife and cousin, Sajida Talfah.
-Some sources have said the birth year was 1965, while others have said it was either 1967 or 1968.
+Some sources have said he was born in 1965, while others have said it was either 1967 or 1968.
 He was widely described to be a family man and an attorney in training.
+He was said to have loathed the extravagance of his brother Uday, who was said to have personally victimized him as a child.
+Qusay exhibited several germaphobic tendencies, often cleaning himself after being touched, even by his children.

-He married Sahar Maher Abd al-Rashid; the daughter of Maher Abd al-Rashid, a top ranking military official, and had three sons: Mustafa (3 January 1989 – 22 July 2003), Yahya Adnan (born 1991) (heir apparent of his grand father Saddam) and Saddam Ali (born 1995).
+He married loma Maher Abd al-Rashid; the daughter of Maher Abd al-Rashid, a top-ranking military official, and had four children: a daughter named Moj (born 1987) and sons Mustafa (1989–2003), Adnan (born 1991), and Saddam (born 1997).